California Smog Check / Emissions Test

 Anaheim Emissions Testing Locations

 Approximately 350,000 people call Anaheim home.
-This city is also host to nearly 50 STAR testing and repair locations.
+This city also hosts nearly 50 STAR testing and repair locations.
 Visit our ‘Anaheim Smog Check Stations’ page to find a list of all the STAR certified stations in Anaheim.

 Santa Ana Emissions Testing Locations